DMin in Missional Leadership

 - Practical application of Missional theology, knowledge, and skills

-- Conversations and courses with three of the leading voices in Missional church ministry
+- Conversations and courses with leading voices in Missional church ministry

 In addition, once admitted you must submit a $500 tuition deposit to reserve your place and join the cohort which begins in June.
 This deposit is applied to your first two monthly tuition payments.
 This tuition deposit is refundable only if you complete the entire application process and are denied admission.
 Your DMin application must be accompanied by the non-refundable, $50 application fee in order to be processed.

-- The Bible in Content: Gospel, Kingdom, and Salvation (McKnight)
+- The Bible in Context: Gospel, Kingdom, and Salvation

 - The Theology and Practice of Church in Mission: The Mission Shaped Church in Post Christendom (David Fitch)